-The past few years the container transhipment in Rotterdam has seen an upward trend.
-In 2018 the total container transhipment increased by 4,5% to 469 mil tons compared to 2017.1 As a result of this traffic in the Port of Rotterdam has increased significantly and carriers might experience a variation in terminal accessibility and their flow of goods.
+The past few years the container handling in Rotterdam has seen an upward trend.
+In 2018 the total container handling increased by 4,5% to 469 mil tons compared to 2017.1 As a result of this traffic in the Port of Rotterdam has increased significantly and carriers might experience a variation in terminal accessibility and their flow of goods.

 Nowadays it is essential that container terminals are based on trimodal transport: water-, rail- and road connection in order to cope with congestion issues and to be able to provide flexible hinterland connection solutions.
 Moreover, flexibility in personnel and terminal systems are required so that customers can be fully served resulting in an optimal supply chain.

 Often formalities at container terminals can be a bottleneck resulting in less flexibility and possible delays for your customers.
 Broekman Logistics recognises the importance of these issues and therefore has invested in state of the art IT-systems.
 Additionally, we go even further by thinking along with the customer to deliver the renown personal touch, offering tailor-made solutions such as filling and bagging, which is quite unique for a short sea terminal.
 As a container terminal operating in a niche market, Broekman Distriport is flexible and is able to cope with last minute changes, exactly those characteristics that short-sea carriers value.

 The container activities at our multipurpose terminal Broekman Distriport keep on growing and that’s why the decision has been made to further expand facilitate in this sector.
 Currently, one of the quays is being redeveloped to become a dedicated container terminal area with all the necessary facilities needed for container handling and various value added activities.